L4nic/PowderDataProcessing/README.md

 # PowderDataProcessing

 **Version 2.0**
-Une application Qt pour le traitement automatisé de données issues de la diffraction des rayons X.
+A Qt-based application for the automated processing of data from Fit2D.

-Développé par Y. Filinchuk & Loïc Rochez – UCLouvain
+Developed by Y. Filinchuk & Updated by Loïc Rochez – UCLouvain

 ---

 ## 🧪 Description

-**PowderDataProcessing** est un outil graphique intuitif permettant d'analyser et transformer efficacement des fichiers expérimentaux liés à la diffraction des rayons X.
+**PowderDataProcessing** is an intuitive graphical tool designed to efficiently analyze and transform experimental data related to X-ray powder diffraction.
-Les modules disponibles couvrent différentes tâches : ajout d'incertitudes statistiques (sigmas), normalisation, mise à l'échelle, et extraction de facteurs depuis des fichiers `.seq`.
+The available modules cover various tasks such as adding statistical uncertainties (sigmas), normalizing intensities, scaling data, and extracting scale factors from `.seq` files.

 ---

-## 🖥️ Interface & Fonctionnalités
+## 🖥️ Interface & Features

-L'application se compose d'une interface graphique simple permettant de :
+The application provides a simple graphical interface that allows you to:
-- Sélectionner les fichiers d'entrée/sortie,
+- Select input/output files,
-- Saisir les paramètres nécessaires (distance détecteur-échantillon, plages de 2Theta, etc.),
+- Enter required parameters (e.g. detector-sample distance, 2Theta ranges, etc.),
-- Lancer le traitement en un clic.
+- Start the processing with a single click.

-### Modules disponibles :
+### Available modules:
 - **Add Sigmas**
 - **Add Sigmas LEO**
 - **Add Sigmas Series**